 Do Things that are Outside of Your Comfort Zone.

 That is unless you are completely happy or content with how things are going for you.
 Things that are challenging and make you a little bit afraid at the end of your comfort zone are the keys to growth and change.
 It’s amazing how a simple act of courage can change your life.

 Just Because You Didn’t Follow Your Dreams Doesn’t Give you a Right to Stop People From Pursuing Theirs

 The sentiment I usually hear for people doing this is, “Don’t bother”, “Been there, done that”, or “Don’t try, it isn’t worth it”.
-Well these people are usually trying to come from a good place, they don’t want to see you waste your time or energy pursuing an unrealistic goal/dream and they don’t want to see you get hurt or fail.
+Well, these people are usually trying to come from a good place, they don’t want to see you waste your time or energy pursuing an unrealistic goal/dream and they don’t want to see you get hurt or fail.
 I hate to have to say this, but the road to success IS paved in failure so you’re not entitled to crush someone’s spirits or dreams just because you’re bitter that it didn’t work out for you.
 Worse-case-scenario they fail, better-case-scenario they learn from it, and best-case-scenario they succeed!
-If you’re not there to support your loved ones dreams, then kindly get out of their way.
+If you’re not there to support the dreams of your loved ones, then kindly get out of their way.

 Never Stop Learning

 Whether it’s listening to older relatives talk about your family history, having new life experiences, taking a course, or reading about a topic you enjoy, there’s no such thing as knowing it all.
 There’s always more information out there to be consumed and more to learn and teach ourselves.